Schroedingers-Cat/clap/README.md

 Qt6 requires you to create an account during installation, but you can also compile it from source.
 After installation, you'll have to put the `bin` path to the %PATH% system environment variable, like `C:\Qt\6.2.1\mingw81_64\bin`.

-For the rest of the dependencies, checkout the vcpkg git submodule included in this repo and run the `.\vcpkg\bootstrap-vcpkg.bat` file.
-After that, CMake should be able to acquire the necessary packages automatically through vcpkg.
+For the rest of the dependencies, CMake should be able to automatically detect vcpkg, bootstrap and acquire the necessary packages.